DistributedCollective/Sovryn-subgraph/README.md

 ## How to contribute

-To contribute, open a PR to development branch using a branch name prefaced with `feat/`, `fix/` or `hotfix/`, and request @omerzam or @BetsyBraddock as the reviewer.
+To contribute, open a PR to development branch using a branch name prefaced with `feat/`, `fix/` or `hotfix/`, and request @creed-victor as the reviewer.

 ## Code of Conduct